-Hungary Covid infections hit daily record as school year starts
+Hungary COVID infections hit daily record as school year starts

 The European Union, which insists on uniform rules for all EU citizens crossing internal borders, has said the move is discriminatory and therefore illegal.

-Hungary's move to shut borders also prompted a review by European football association UEFA of plans to hold a Super Cup match in Budapest with spectators, the first such international game since the start of the pandemic, on Sept 24. —Reuters
+Hungary's move to shut borders also prompted a review by European football association UEFA of plans to hold a Super Cup match in Budapest with spectators, the first such international game since the start of the pandemic, on Sept 24.
+(Reporting by Marton Dunai Editing by Gareth Jones)